Permissionless-Software-Foundation/psf-multisig-approval/README.md

 */
 ```

-If the holder of the NFT has not made any transactions, then their public key will not be on the blockchain.
-In that case, the NFT and address will be added to the `keysNotFound` array.
-Those holders will not be included in the multisignature wallet.

 ## Get an Approval Transaction
 This function will take a BCH address as input.
-It will search the addresses transaction history and will return an object about the first `APPROVAL` transaction that it finds.
+It will search the transaction history for the address, and will return an object about the first `APPROVAL` transaction that it finds.
 If it can't find one, it will return null.

 ```javascript
 const address = 'bitcoincash:qrwe6kxhvu47ve6jvgrf2d93w0q38av7s5xm9xfehr'